thebushschool/cpjava/readme.md

 ## Learning Modes
 ### Learning by Doing First - Student-Based Asynchronous Workflow
-In this mode of learning we will simultaneously start a consolidatded student-paced session spanning multiple Java Units, supported by working on Processing projects within Paired Programming teams.
-We will mostly be using this workflow model, switching to Synchronous in small bursts as directed by your teacher or as needed to support student needs.
+In this mode of learning we will simultaneously start a consolidated student-paced sessions spanning multiple Java Units, and by working on programming projects within [Paired Programming teams](#paired-programming-teams).
+We will mostly be using this workflow model, switching to Synchronous teacher-led sessions in small bursts as needed.
-### Doing by Learning First - Lecture-Based Synchronous Workflow
+### Doing by Learning First - Teacher-Led Synchronous Workflow
 We will use this method of learning sparingly, reserved for difficult topics that might require a lecture-based instructional unit.
-The lectures below are designed in that manner and always available as a reference while we live in the world of Asynchronous "Learning by Doing First" model above.
+The [lesson plans are published](#student-paced-sessions-for-java-units) and always available as a reference while we live in the world of Asynchronous "Learning by Doing First" model above.

 ## Typical Workflow
 1. Student attends CPJava classes in-person at Bush Campus